alainahohnarth/NYC-Evictions/README.md

 - Three large external factors significantly impacted residential eviction activity in NYC: (a) In February of 2017, New York City implimented  Universal Access to Counsel, which guarentees free legal representation to all low-income tenants facing eviction in the City's housing courts, (b) COVID-19 pandemic, and (c) in February of 2020, at the onset of the COVID-19 pandemic, New York State enacted a statement moratorium on any residential or commercial evictions.

 ## Insights
-- Although it's clear that residential evictions are trending downwards since 2017, it's difficult to drawn meaningful insights because of the relatively small timeframe combined with the external factors listed above.
+- Although it's clear that residential evictions are trending downwards since 2017, it's difficult to drawn meaningful insights from this dataset because of the relatively small timeframe combined with the external factors listed above.
-- Rental housing in NYC is also incredibly dynamic, constantly changing, and impacted by several interrelated factors (market fluctuations; development, zoning, and regulatory changes; global events like COVID-19; etc).
-Likewise, evictions are impacted by several different interrelated factors including but not limited to housing affordability and the legal and policy environment in the area at a particular time.
+- [NYU Furman Center](https://furmancenter.org/research/publications/eyJyZXN1bHRfcGFnZSI6InJlc2VhcmNoXC9wdWJsaWNhdGlvbnMiLCJvcmRlcmJ5X3NvcnQiOiJlbnRyeV9kYXRlfGRlc2MiLCJrZXl3b3JkcyI6ImV2aWN0aW9ucyIsInNob3J0Y3V0IjoiZXlKeVpYTjFiSFJmY0dGblpTSTZJbkpsYzJWaGNtTm9YQzl3ZFdKc2FXTmhkR2x2Ym5NaUxDSnZjbVJsY21KNVgzTnZjblFpT2lKc2IzZGZjMlZoY21Ob1gzTmpiM0psZkdSbGMyTWlMQ0pyWlhsM2IzSmtjeUk2SW1WMmFXTjBhVzl1Y3lKOSJ9) has conducted extensive, rigorous research on evictions in NYC using housing court records and other data to analyze eviction filings versus execution rate, rent amount sought in eviction filings, and the positive impact of Universal Access to Counsel.

-- Although it's clear what factors make individuals and families more likely to face eviction, it's unclear what the most effective strategies at preventing evictions in the first place.
+- Evictions are a multivariant issue with crushing consequences for individuals and families and more research and funding is needed to better target resources and preventive services for those most at risk of evictions.

 ## Conclusion
-Overall, this project provided me with great, hands-on practice in learning SQL on a topic I'm passionate about: housing!
-Tableau has a steep learning curve (for me, at least) and I struggled to do seemingly simple things (like manually adjusting the width of a cell!), but I now have a much better understanding of the software after creating two dashboards for this project.
+Overall, this project provided me with great, hands-on practice in learning SQL on a topic I'm interested in--housing!
+Even though it's well known that 80% of data analysis is cleaning, I was still surprised by how much time it took and how essential proper cleaning was to understand the data before attempting to analyze it.
+For me, Tableau had a steep learning curve and I struggled to do seemingly simple things (like manually adjusting the width of a cell!), but I now have a much better understanding of the software after creating two dashboards for this project.